-- INDEX Dubai is a world-renowned trade event in the landscape of interior design in the Middle East.
+- INDEX (Dubai) – trade event for the interior design and fit-out industry in the Middle East.

-- Intertextile Shanghai Home Textiles is Asia’s leading home textile event.
+- Intertextile Shanghai Home Textiles – Asia’s leading home textile event.

-- IHGF Delhi Fair celebrates home, fashion, lifestyle, textile and furniture items from Indian manufacturers.
+- IHGF Delhi Fair – Indian trade fair for home, lifestyle, fashion, textiles and furniture products.